malinatran/feedback-loop/README.md

 **Post-Project Retro**
 * What aspects of your approach and attitude during this project would you like to improve upon?
+(MT) Our group was fairly ambitious when we first started the project, and we were able to achieve so much which I'm really proud of.
+We were at first ambivalent about our project idea, but I think we were able to push through and make it interesting and engaging and keep the momentum.
+If we could do this again, I think we could have been more collaborative and remotely pair programmed.
+Regardless, I think we did a great job!
+(PW)
+(MW)

 * What aspects of your coding process during this project would you like to improve upon?
+(MT) We could have done remote pair programming.
+We did a lot more modular coding (is that a thing?) where we would delegate tasks/features and then update the master.
+(PW)
+(MW)

 * What lines of code are you most proud of and why?
+(MT)
+(PW)
+(MW)

 * What lines of code do you understand the least and why?
+(MT)
+(PW)
+(MW)

 **Source Code Roadmap:**
 In app.js: